The Ultimate Guide to Drawstring Bags - Everything You Need to Know About Drawstring Backpack

 These drawstring bags had a twofold purpose.
 Aside from being a fashion accessory, they were also a betrothal tool.
 Girls were taught to sew and embroider, and they would do so on these small, ornate bags.
 Usually, they would stitch love stories into the fabric of the pack.
 They were also used to hold small religious items and trinkets.

 Swete Bagges - 16th and 17th Century

-Due to the expanding skirts, these centuries are known for; the smaller girdle bags would get lost in the additional fabric of the women's dresses.
+Due to the expanding skirts, these centuries are known for, the smaller girdle bags would get lost in the additional fabric of the women's dresses.
 So the girdle bag evolved into a small bag that women would wear under their skirts.
 These bags often contained sweet-smelling herbs, dried flowers, spices, perfumed cotton balls, or powders.

 Embroidered Bags - 18th and 19th Century

 The 18th century saw a rise in popularity for the drawstring bags, as dresses began to have a more slender silhouette.
-Both men and women favored them and began using them every day to carry the things they may need.
-Additionally, they also saw a rise in their popularity as a betrothal or marriage tool due to the amount of time the women put into customizing and embroidering them.
+Both men and women favored them and began using them every day to carry the things they needed.
+Additionally, they also saw a rise in popularity as a betrothal or marriage tool due to the amount of time the women put into customizing and embroidering them.